-Figure 6.4 Predicting the effects of arrest on future spouse battery: A new theory
+Figure 6.4 Predicting the effects of arrest on future spouse battery: A new theory understanding of the topic that a researcher is studying.

 What the Sherman and Berk research, along with the follow-up studies, shows us is that we might start with a deductive approach to research, but then, if confronted by new data that we must make sense of, we may move to an inductive approach.